Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models

 \section{Results}

-In this study, we explored human visual experiences through fMRI, leveraging an advanced fMRI foundation model and generative model to reconstruct visual stimuli.
-Unlike previous studies~\cite{scotti2024reconstructing,chen2023seeing,sun2024contrast} that predominantly focused on the visual cortex, which is already known for its role in visual processing~\cite{huff2018neuroanatomy,hubel1964effects}, we extended our method and analysis to encompass the entire brain~(Fig.~\ref{fig:figure_1}c).
-The generated saliency map highlighted the model's attention on various brain networks and regions.
+In this study, we explored human visual experiences through fMRI, leveraging an architecture that integrates a transformer-based fMRI foundation model with a latent diffusion generative model.
+While prior studies~\cite{scotti2024reconstructing,chen2023seeing,sun2024contrast,xia2024umbrae} predominantly focused on the visual cortex, which is already known for its role in visual processing~\cite{huff2018neuroanatomy,hubel1964effects}, this whole-brain approach allowed us to generate attention-based saliency maps that reveal how semantic information is encoded across diverse brain networks beyond early visual areas~(Fig.~\ref{fig:figure_1}c).
 We employed a range of metrics to evaluate the reconstructed images produced by our model, emphasizing semantic accuracy~\cite{chen2023seeing}, high-level and low-level correlations~\cite{ozcelik2023natural}.

-Going beyond the individual model reconstruction typical of previous work~\cite{chen2023seeing,scotti2024reconstructing,sun2024contrast}, we extended our experiment to include a universal setting, wherein a single model decodes neural activities across different subjects neural activities.
-We conducted qualitative comparison of our approach with another advanced method Mind-Vis in Fig.~\ref{fig:figure_1}d.
+Going beyond the individual model reconstruction typical of previous work~\cite{chen2023seeing,scotti2024reconstructing,sun2024contrast}, we extended our experiment to include a universal setting, wherein a single model decodes neural activities across different subjects.
+We conducted a qualitative comparison of our approach with another advanced method Mind-Vis in Fig.~\ref{fig:figure_1}d.
 We also conducted extensive ablation studies, demonstrating that whole-brain data offers greater semantic advantages over data solely from the visual cortex.

-Finally, we analyzed various clusters of images and presented saliency maps from our model, aiding the explainability of our study, and providing insights through cognitive neuroscience statistical analysis.
+Finally, we analyzed various clusters of images and presented brain saliency maps from our model, improving the explainability of our method and providing insights through cognitive neuroscience statistical analysis.